 The Value: Definitely a splurge

 The only caveat here is the price.
 Dr. Barbara Sturm products are not cheap, which is a difficult pill to swallow if you compare them to “actives” like retinol and acids.
 But Dr. Sturm is quite literally one of the most qualified medical professionals out there, and her anti-inflammatory approach to skin makes a lot of sense.
 So if you’re happy to splurge, you won’t be disappointed.

 Similar Products: You've got options

 Fresh Beauty Black Tea Firming and De-Puffing Eye Cream: If you want more hydration and less puffiness, Fresh's Black Tea Firming and De-Puffing Eye Cream ($68) is a great choice.
-It’s loaded with black tea, noni fruit, and squalane, so it will provide ample nourishment without feeling heavy.
+It’s loaded with black tea, noni fruit, and squalane, and provides ample nourishment without feeling heavy.

 Shani Darden Skin Care Intensive Eye Renewal Cream with Firming Peptides: If the skin around your eyes is on the dryer, less bouncy side, try Shani Darden's Intensive Eye Renewal Cream ($68) on for size.
-It's formulated with peptides, silk extract, squalane, niacinamide, and ceramides to really plump and nourish.
+It's formulated with peptides, silk extract, squalane, niacinamide, and ceramides.